Ferrara Emilia Romagna And San Marino, Italy Travel Guide

 Ferrara's history intertwines deeply with the powerful Este family, who ruled as dukes from the 13th to the late 16th century.
 Their patronage transformed Ferrara into one of Europe's important cultural and intellectual centers during the Renaissance.
 Under their rule, Ferrara became a symbol of art, literature, and music, attracting prominent artists, poets, and scholars.

 The "Addizione Erculea" (Herculean Addition), a groundbreaking urban expansion project, came from Duke Ercole I d'Este and architect Biagio Rossetti.
 This innovative design represented a vision of the "ideal Renaissance city" and influenced urban planning throughout Europe.
 The integration of this medieval core with the Renaissance expansion gained Ferrara its UNESCO World Heritage status in 1995.
-Its intact city walls, stretching over nine kilometers, are one of the finest examples of Renaissance military architecture.
+Its intact city walls, stretching over nine kilometers, are one of the finest instances of Renaissance military architecture.

 Ferrara’s culinary tradition stands out, influenced by its aristocratic past.
 Dishes like Cappellacci di zucca (pumpkin-filled pasta) and Salama da sugo (a distinct cured sausage) await discovery.